Updated on by Daniel Twigg

 They scheduled the hype train too soon.
 After initial videos of No Man’s Sky were released, and further released at E3 in 2014, people were flocking to the ‘future potential’ bandwagon.
 However these were very early demos, and videos at that, nothing playable, so it was unclear how far into development the small team were.

 As a development team, what is a fair compromise when it comes to showing the vision vs where in development you’re currently at?
-In this case, the strategy was focused solely on the vision, providing only video that mimicked it.
+In this case, the strategy was focused solely on the vision, providing only a video that mimicked it.
 People assumed the game was further along in development than it was in reality, only adding pressure to deliver.

-There is undoubtedly a balance to be struck between ‘what we are we going to build’ and ‘what we have built so far’.
+There is undoubtedly a balance to be struck between ‘what we are going to build’ and ‘what we have built so far’.
 Managing expectations.